 Expand your sales force by over 20 people – join Chamber Connections!

 All Chamber members are invited to join Chamber Connections, which focuses on members connecting with each other for leads generation and business enhancement.
 Members of both Connections Groups consistently receive a number of qualified referrals.
 Only one business per industry is allowed in each of the groups.
 There is no charge to participate in this group for Chamber Members.

 Chamber Connections is compiled of three unique networking leads groups that meet the second and fourth Fridays of each month.
 Two groups meet 8 – 9:30 a.m. and another at 10 a.m.

 Good Morning Connections meets at the Douglas County Chamber.

 B.I.G.
 (Business Improvement Group) meets at West Georgia Technical College

-For more information on joining a Chamber Connections Leads Group, contact Sara Ray at 770.942.5022.
+For more information on joining a Chamber Connections Leads Group, contact Ruby Byers at 770.942.5022.

 The Douglas County Chamber sees the value in helping businesses through all phases of their growth.
 We successfully provide resources for businesses looking to open their doors and have decided to take the next step in helping those who are looking to take their business to the next level.

-The Chamber recently launched the Small Business Sustainability Program – a program designed for businesses that have been in operation for more than two years and are looking to create a plan for sustaining their organization.
+The Chamber offers the Small Business Sustainability Program – a program designed for businesses that have been in operation for more than two years and are looking to create a plan for sustaining their organization.

 Participants in the Small Business Sustainability Program will complete an application and interview process.
 Upon selection, an orientation is held to assist companies in identifying their specific goal for the program.
 Each business will be paired with a “coach” who will meet with them monthly throughout the program to guide them to their end goal.